CLARIAH/wp6-missieven/docs/transcription06.md

 1. original footnotes, marked by `a`, `b`.
 2. editorial footnotes, marked by `1`, `2`, ...

-There are very few original footnotes, less than a hand ful.
+There are very few original footnotes, less than a handful.
 There are over 12,000 editorial footnotes.

 This dataset does not make the distinction between original footnotes and editorial footnotes.